-- B. General nature of competition in 2014: - 1.
-In 2014 the trend reversed and the market declined in minutes (see section 4.1.4); alongside this trend, prices continued to erode. - 2.
-Competition is focused on specific population sectors. - 3.
+B. General characteristics of competition in 2015

+- 1. In 2015 the market declined in minutes (see section 4.1.4); alongside this trend, prices continued to erode. - A new competitor entered the international telephony market when WhatsApp launched its call service. - 3.
+Competition is focused on specific population sectors. - 4.
 The product is a commodity.